nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>I do not think the module website is optimized for phone viewing.
+<markdown>I do not think the course website is optimized for phone viewing.
 Contents are usually cut off when viewed on my phone.
 Also, for videos with quiz attached on phone browser (safari), after completing the quiz, when the continue button is clicked to close the quiz page and back to the video, the quiz tab reopens again (have to find some creative way to close it instead of the continue button if not it is an endless cycle of closing and reopening).

 Other than that, I appreciate that the profs are working towards bettering the welfare of the students.
 They are also passionate in what they do and teach, it is obviously manifested in the lectures, website, etc. Good job!
-I am enjoying this module a lot because of it.</markdown>
+I am enjoying this course a lot because of it.</markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Regarding the mobile friendliness of the website, acknowledged.
 Some of [my general responses](#general) are related to your comments.

 The issue with the in-video quizzes, I'm afraid it's beyond our control, as it's a third-party tool (called Panopto) used by NUS.

-Thanks for the kind words about the module :-).</markdown>
+Thanks for the kind words about the course :-).</markdown>
 </span></box>
 </td>
 </tr>